Motherless Brooklyn

 The inciting incident occurs at 18 minutes when Frank Minna is shot during a mysterious meeting and dies in Lionel's arms.
 Frank's cryptic dying words ("Follow the music") launch Lionel into a mystery he doesn't understand, losing his mentor and father figure..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Lionel actively chooses to pursue the investigation alone, defying his fellow detectives who want to let it go.
+This reveals the protagonist's commitment to Lionel actively chooses to pursue the investigation alone, defying his fellow detectives who want to let it go.
 He follows the lead to a jazz club in Harlem, crossing into a world far beyond his familiar Brooklyn streets., moving from reaction to action.

 The Collapse moment at 109 minutes (75% through) represents the emotional nadir.
 Here, Lionel is brutally beaten by Randolph's enforcers and nearly killed.
 He's physically and emotionally destroyed, his investigation seemingly crushed.
 Laura's life is threatened, and the evidence he's gathered appears worthless against Randolph's power.
-Frank's death seems meaningless., illustrates the protagonist at their lowest point.
+Frank's death seems meaningless., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 117 minutes initiates the final act resolution at 81% of the runtime.
 Lionel realizes he has the key evidence - his perfect memory of conversations and documents - and that his supposed weakness (Tourette's) has made him underestimated and therefore dangerous.
 He synthesizes Frank's street wisdom with Laura's moral courage to make his final move., demonstrating the transformation achieved throughout the journey.